folio-org/docs/content/en/docs/Platform essentials/Locations/locations.md

 # Holding temporary location
 # Holding permanent location

-Note that an item permanent location *does not need to be set* if the holding permanent location is set. *Item effective location* is what is used in circulation workflows, and it will inherit the holding permanent location if no other location values are set.
+Note that an item permanent location *does not need to be set* if the holding permanent location is set. *Item effective location* is what is used in circulation workflows, and it will inherit the holding permanent location if no location values are set directly on the item.